Random networks with sublinear preferential attachment: The giant component: Properties of the family of operators Properties of the family (A alpha: 0<alpha<1) of operators

-This criterion is easily checked using the explicit form of $A_\alpha$, $0<\alpha<1$. \end{proof}
+This criterion is easily checked using the explicit form of $A_\alpha$, $0<\alpha<1$. \end{pf}

 With the help of the following lemma, Theorem~\ref{main1} follows from Theorem~\ref{main2}.
-The result is a variant of a standard result in the theory of branching random walks adapted to our purpose, see, e.g., Hardy and Harris~\cite{HH09} for a good account of the general theory.
+The result is a variant of a standard result in the theory of branching random walks adapted to our purpose; see, for example, Hardy and Harris~\cite{HH09} for a good account of the general theory. \begin{lemma} The $\mathrm{INT}$ dies out almost surely if and only if there exists $0<\alpha<1$ such that $A_\alpha$ is a compact linear operator with spectral radius $\rho(A_\alpha)\leq1$. \end{lemma} \begin{pf} Suppose that such an $\alpha$ exists.
+By the Krein--Rutman theorem (see, e.g., Theorem 1.3 in Section 3.2 of~\cite{Pi95}) there exists a eigenvector $v\dvtx{\mathcal S} \to[0,\infty)$ corresponding to the eigenvalue $\rho(A_\alpha)$.
+Our operator $A_\alpha$ is strongly positive, that is, for every $g\geq 0$ which is positive somewhere, we have